No. 8 Tennessee seeks better effort in matchup with Mississippi State

 Against Tennessee, the Bulldogs (11-2, 0-1) are 44-88 overall and 11-47 at Rocky Top.
 They own a three-game losing streak against the Volunteers and have won only twice in their past 11 matchups.

-Undefeated through its first 11 games, Mississippi State has dropped two straight — 58-52 to Drake in Lincoln, Neb., and 78-67 to No. 8 Alabama in its SEC opener on Wednesday.
+Undefeated through its first 11 games, Mississippi State has dropped two straight — 58-52 to Drake in Lincoln, Neb., and 78-67 to then-No. 8 Alabama in its SEC opener on Wednesday.

 Coach Chris Jans’ team — built on strong defense but having to work hard on the offensive end — managed to tie a season high with nine 3-pointers Wednesday against the Crimson Tide, but the free-throw shooting was woeful.